ionic-team/ionic-framework/README.md

 ### Try Ionic 2

-To try Ionic 2 today, visit the [Ionic 2 Docs](http://ionicframework.com/docs/v2/) page.
+To try Ionic 2 today, visit the [Ionic 2 Docs](http://ionicframework.com/docs/v2/).
 We would love any feedback you have or to know when you encounter issues, by filing an issue report on this repo.

 ### Ionic 2 Examples